 I recently saw they added a subscription cost if you want to upload fabrics for block preview.
 (I honestly don’t know how they pay their server costs if they don’t have some premium features or ads!)

 Quilt Assistant is a quilt design software free download to convert photos to quilt patterns.

 What’s unique is instead of creating a pixel quilt from a photo (basically, deconstructing a photo into small different-colored squares and sewing these “pixel” squares together), the software helps divide photos into pieces of different shapes and sizes.

 Thus, you can create unique paper pieced blocks and quilts from images.

-I always find these quilts to be some of the most creative when I go to quilt shows.
+I always find these quilts to be some of the most creative when I go to sewing conventions and expos.
 (If you’re in a browsing mood, check out the “My Quilts” section of this site and prepare to be amazed!)